Battle of Perez Dasmariñas

-The Battle of Perez Dasmariñas (Labanan sa Perez Dasmariñas, Batalla de Perez Dasmariñas) was a battle of the Philippine Revolution.
+The Battle of Perez Dasmariñas (Labanan sa Perez Dasmariñas, Batalla de Pérez Dasmariñas) was a battle of the Philippine Revolution.
 It occurred during the Cavite Offensive of 1897, commanded by Maj.
 Gen. Jose de Lachambre under Governor-General Camilo de Polavieja, as the Spanish aimed to recapture Cavite from Katipunan rebel control.
 Both the battle and the offensive was a success for the Spanish, and the retreat to Montalban occurred several weeks after the battle.

 Prelude

 The offensive began on February 15 at the town of Pamplona in Cavite.
 The Spaniards recaptured the town of Silang with heavy losses on February 19, 1897. and the revolutionaries retreated to Perez Dasmariñas.
 The Spaniards aimed to retake the rebel center town of Imus and had to take the town of Perez Dasmariñas first.